BBloggsbott/phylus/README.md

 Join us @ [![slack-icon](./images/slack.png)](https://phylus.slack.com/).

-A Physics engine built in C.
+A Physics engine built in Rust.

 ## Overview

-* This is a Physics Engine built entirely on C.
+* This is a Physics Engine built entirely on Rust.

 ## System Requirements